 Taxpayer Assistance Orders (TAO) are designed for those who would experience substantial financial hardship by complying with their federal tax obligations.
 They are most useful for situations where an IRS Operating Division or Function does not agree with the Taxpayer Advocate Service (TAS) with respect to initiating, ceasing, or refraining from taking a particular action, but also where a financially burdened taxpayer seeks to have his or her case reviewed at a higher level.

-More about Taxpayer Assistance Orders
+Taxpayer Assistance Information

 IRC 7811 authorizes the National Taxpayer Advocate (NTA) to issue a TAO, as well as Area Directors (ADs), Local Taxpayer Advocates (LTAs), the Executive Director, Case Advocacy (EDCA), and the Deputy National Taxpayer Advocate (DNTA).
 Id.